 Full design control from day one

-Drag-and-drop, edit in place, instant preview.
 Typeform limits you to one question per page.
-Fomr lets you build forms however you want.
+Fomr lets you build forms with any layout you want: group related fields together, add multiple questions per page, or go one-at-a-time if you prefer.

 Typeform no longer offers a usable free plan.
 The Basic plan starts at $39/month for 100 responses per month and 1 user.
 The Plus plan at $79/month raises the limit to 1,000 responses, adds 3 users, removes Typeform branding, and provides a custom subdomain.
 The Business plan at $129/month adds 10,000 responses, drop-off analytics, and priority support.
 Custom domains require an Enterprise plan.

 Fomr’s free plan has no response limits, no question limits, and no form limits.
 You can invite your whole team and customize the design of every form.
 The Pro plan at $17/month unlocks custom domains and removes Fomr branding.
-That’s it — two plans, straightforward pricing.
+Two plans, straightforward pricing.

 Fomr vs Typeform: the editor

 Fomr’s editor is a visual canvas.
 You place form fields anywhere on the page, group related questions together, and use multi-page navigation when it makes sense.
 The editor shows you exactly what the respondent will see as you build.
-You can adjust spacing, add text blocks, insert dividers, and style everything directly — fonts, colors, backgrounds, spacing — without switching between tabs or preview modes.
+You can adjust spacing, add text blocks, insert dividers, and style everything directly without switching between tabs or preview modes.

 If you’re coming from Typeform, the biggest adjustment is having more layout freedom.
 You’re no longer limited to one question per screen.

-Both tools let you customize form appearance, but the depth of customization and what’s available on the free plan differs significantly.
+Both tools let you customize form appearance, but the depth and what’s available for free differs.

 On Typeform’s Basic plan ($39/month), you can add a logo and apply premium themes.
 Removing Typeform branding and getting a custom subdomain requires the Plus plan ($79/month).
 Custom fonts and custom domains are reserved for Enterprise.

-Fomr gives you access to the full design toolkit on the free plan: 1700+ Google Fonts, custom color palettes, background images from Unsplash, custom logos, and redirect on completion.
-Forms built on Fomr’s free plan look identical to forms built on Pro — the only visible difference is a small “Powered by Fomr” badge, which Pro removes.
+Fomr opens up the full design toolkit on the free plan: pick from over 1,700 fonts, set your own color palette, add background images from Unsplash, upload your logo, and redirect respondents on completion.
+Free and Pro forms look identical aside from a small “Powered by Fomr” badge, which Pro removes.

 Which one is right for you?